Lectures on Carrollian Holography: Scattering states and carrollian conformal fields

 Given the correspondence \eqref{Mellin} between massless particles and carrollian conformal fields, it is natural to speculate that massless scattering amplitudes map to carrollian correlation functions via

 where $\eta_k=\pm 1$ depending whether the particle is ingoing (+) or outgoing (-), with momenta parametrized as

 where $q^\mu(\vec x)$ was defined in \eqref{massless momentum parametrisation}.
 This is a standard convention where all particles can be effectively treated as if they were ingoing, with ingoing momenta $p_k^\mu$ as given above and ingoing helicity $J_k$ (physical helicity is $\eta_k J_k) $.
-The in/out label $\eta$ is viewed as a kind `flavor', although we will often drop it for notational convenience.
+The in/out label $\eta$ is a `flavor' index referring to whether the corresponding carrollian field should be thought of as living on the future or past component of null infinity, although we will often drop it for notational convenience.
 Because the $S$-matrix elements $S_n(1^{J_1}...\,n^{J_n})$ on the right-hand side of \eqref{Mellin amplitudes} transform like products of massless particles, the left-hand side necessarily transforms like products of carrollian fields.
 The objects defined in \eqref{Mellin amplitudes} are called \textit{carrollian amplitudes}.
 Now we come to the questions which lie at the core of these lectures on Carrollian Holography: \begin{quote}

 \end{quote} To answer these questions, we will have to build a general theory of carrollian correlators.
 We will follow a \textit{bootstrap formulation}, i.e., we will try to complete the following program: \begin{program*}{}{} \begin{itemize} \item[1.]
 Classify states and fields that are potentially relevant to the (gravitational) scattering theory we are interested in, \item[2.]
 Classify kinematically allowed 2-, 3-, and 4-point correlation functions for these fields, \item[3.]
 Establish the existence of a convergent operator product expansion (OPE), \item[4.]
 Determine the `carrollian conformal blocks' that form a basis of kinematically allowed 4-point functions, \item[5.]
 Determine consistency conditions, such as crossing equations, which follow from the previous steps. \end{itemize} \end{program*} Such a bootstrap formulation has been extremely successful for conventional CFTs, i.e., conformal theories with unitary $\operatorname{SO}(2,d)$ symmetry, as it allows to identify small isolated islands in parameter space where a consistent CFT may be found \cite{Poland:2018epd,Rychkov:2023wsd}.
 Reaching a similar level of predictivity with carrollian amplitudes would amount to a novel bootstrap formulation of massless scattering theory, one ideally suited to non-perturbative gravitational scattering.